morgangiraud/ecvd-php/finaltest/finaltest.md

 - Use the template `profile.php` to implement a profile form
 - create an `uploads` folder
 - In `functions.php`, under the namespace `ECVChat`
-  - Write a `checkUpload` function which takes as arguments (fieldname) and return true if the file is correct, false otherwise
+  - Write a `checkUpload` function which takes as arguments (fieldName) and return true if the file is correct, false otherwise
     - Check that no errors has happened while uploading
     - Check that the file is not of size 0
     - Check that the extension is a png or jpeg/jpg file